kap8416/Evalencial/README.md

 # Check-in

-Check-in will be at Hotel Hacienda el Marqués reception on from 3 pm to 6 pm.
+Check-in will be at Hotel La Casona Minera reception on from 3 pm to 6 pm.
 If you are arriving before registration, please contact and wait for the organizing committee.
 Note that late-night registration will not be supported after 8 pm, even for those running late.

 # Further information

-- **Cash:**  Hotel Hacienda el Marqués takes credit/debit cards.
+- **Cash:**  Hotel La Casona MInera takes credit/debit cards.
 - **Internet:** WIFI is available in Hotel Hacienda el Marqués but might not cover all rooms equally.

-# 2023 Organizing comittee
+# 2024 Organizing comittee

 MSc student Wilmer
 PhD Flor